Saltwater crocodile: Phylogeny

-Below is a cladogram based on a 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data, as revised by the 2021 Hekkala et al. paleogenomics study using DNA extracted from the extinct Voay.
+Below is a cladogram based on a 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data, as revised in 2021 after a paleogenomics study using DNA extracted from the extinct Voay.
+Hall's New Guinea crocodile placement suggested in 2023 study by Sales-Oliveira et al.

 Description

 The saltwater crocodile has a wide snout compared to most crocodiles.
 However, it has a longer snout than the mugger crocodile (C. palustris); its length is twice its width at the base.
 A pair of ridges runs from the eyes along the centre of the snout.
 The scales are oval in shape and the scutes are either small compared to other species or commonly are entirely absent.
 In addition, an obvious gap is also present between the cervical and dorsal shields, and small, triangular scutes are present between the posterior edges of the large, transversely arranged scutes in the dorsal shield.
 The relative lack of scutes is considered an asset useful to distinguish saltwater crocodiles in captivity or in illicit leather trading, as well as in the few areas in the field where sub-adult or younger saltwater crocodiles may need to be distinguished from other crocodiles.
 It has fewer armour plates on its neck than other crocodilians.

 The adult saltwater crocodile's broad body contrasts with that of most other lean crocodiles, leading to early unverified assumptions the reptile was an alligator.

 Young saltwater crocodiles are pale yellow in colour with black stripes and spots on their bodies and tails.
 This colouration lasts for several years until the crocodiles mature into adults.
 The colour as an adult is much darker greenish-drab, with a few lighter tan or grey areas sometimes apparent.
 Several colour variations are known and some adults may retain fairly pale skin, whereas others may be so dark as to appear blackish.
 The ventral surface is white or yellow in colour in saltwater crocodiles of all ages.
 Stripes are present on the lower sides of their bodies, but do not extend onto their bellies.
 Their tails are grey with dark bands.